exercism/javascript/exercises/concept/elyses-enchantments/.docs/introduction.md

 ## Methods

+Arrays in JavaScript come with a lot of helpful methods attached to them.
+Here we will focus on basic methods to manipulate the array.
+Other exercises will teach you about other types of array methods.

 Some of the [methods][array_methods] that are available on `Array.prototype` can be used to add or remove from the array.
 Here are a few to consider when working on this exercise: